Leonardo-Boss/suckless-site/www.suckless.org/gsoc.md

 Post your project ideas for students projects during Google Summer of Code 2009 here.
 See the [FAQ entry][FAQ] on the ideas list for further details.

-The listed ideas generally require good knowledge in C and experience with Unix-like operating systems.
-Their severity ranges from low to medium.
+The listed ideas generally require good knowledge of C and experience with Unix-like operating systems.
+The difficulty ranges from low to medium.
 An academical background in computer science is usually not required.

 Please consider to contact us first if you want to apply for a project, so we